GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 Suppose you agree that this is a worthy goal.
 What then?

 One answer: *With this safety guardrail in place, it allows us to aim for stronger and stronger coding AIs, and to trust the AI's output as long as the required proof is provided.
 So we do nothing really different for now.
-People are already trying to make stronger code generating AIs, whether scaling up the current architectures or some different method.
-People are already making AIs that can formally prove theorems in lean4 (e.g. AlphaProof).
+People are already trying to make stronger code generating AIs, whether by scaling up the current architectures or via some different method.
+People are already making AIs that can formally prove theorems in Lean (e.g. AlphaProof).
 Perhaps we can make more investments towards this to make stronger and stronger theorem provers geared towards proving properties of code.
-Once we reach the point in future when we are faced with the Question, we  "Langchain together" the code generation AI and the theorem proving AI, to produce the code and its proof.
+Once we reach the point in future when we are faced with the Question, we  "LangChain together" the code generation AI and the theorem proving AI, to produce the code and its proof.
 We reject the code unless it passes the proof checker.*

 But more concretely how do we get there?
 Let us revisit the second version of the Question, from the current year.
 I.e. do I trust a large piece of code produced by a current AI?
 Recall that the issue is that the current models suffer from hallucinations, and are generally not reliably correct.
 These mistakes compound as the task become more complex.

-I would argue that
-the protocol we proposed in Section 2 is also very relevant in addressing the issue of hallucination.
+I would argue that the protocol we proposed in Section 2 is also very relevant in addressing the issue of hallucination.
 First of all, what is hallucination?
 Different kinds of AI halluciation have been identified and studied; some are regarding factual knowledge, here we are mainly concerned with ability to reason correctly.
-Here's a working definition for the code generation domain:
+Here's a working definition of hallucination for the code generation domain:
 1. The AI is making mistakes as if it has the wrong world model (about how code works, and/or how the relevant logic and math works); and
 2. The AI is confident about the answer even though it is wrong.

 Now consider an AI that is able to produce code and a machine-checked proof of its correctness.
 Then the AI is behaving as if it has a good world model of what its code does.
 On the other hand, if the AI produced code but is not able to produce correct reasoning of why their code works, then it is likely that AI doesn't "understand" what the code is doing.

-An AI that is able to produce code and proof solves both versions of the Question.
+**An AI that is able to produce code and proof solves both versions of the Question.**
 It does not hallucinate.
 It also provides the safety guarantee we need to trust the code.

-The next part is a bit speculative but I would argue is very plausible: getting rid of hallucinations will enable the AIs to solve more and more complex tasks by building on verified components.
+This next part is a bit speculative but I would argue is very plausible: getting rid of hallucinations will enable the AIs to solve more and more complex tasks by building on verified components.
 This will allow the AIs to reach superhuman ability in coding.
+(Here by "superhuman" I don't mean the AI necessarily becomes a general superintelligence, but in the narrower sense of ability to complete the specific task of code generation given human-provided specifications, as measured by accuracy and speed.)

 I still haven't said anything about how to achieve it.
 But this is at least a more concrete goal than just "avoid hallucination".